Abddull/GoTravelApplication/README.md

 # GoTravelApplication
 Software Project Group 4 Repository

+REMEMBER TO USE THE CSV FILE IN ORDER TO ACCESS THE DATABASE!

 Please be mindful of the Low Fidelity Protoype when doing any work

 Task Instructions available at this link: